Writer. Connector. Social media manager. Amateur cat wrangler. Pop culture addict.

 *people, places and things

 Connection is an integral part of what I do.
 Through my work as a social media manager, I connect people to the tools they need to build and maintain their online presence.
 Through my writing, I connect people to stories about the world around them, be they real or imagined.
-Through my volunteer work with 916 Ink, I connect kids to their creative power and their desire to tell their stories to the world.
+Through my role as founder and editor in chief of Paper Bag Writers, I connect people to an innovative way to share stories, poems and essays.

 The Three C's of Corinne